sharetribe/flex-docs/src/docs/operator-guides/how-to-use-microcopy-editor/index.md

 ![Microcopy editor with data added](./microcopy_data.png)

-_The Microcopy editor loaded with the en.json translation file.
+_The Microcopy editor loaded with the en.json microcopy file.
 We’re ready to roll!_

 Here is a brief description of the file you are looking at: